microsoft/Kusto-Query-Language/doc/countif-aggfunction.md

 ---
 # countif() (aggregation function)

 Returns a count of rows for which *Predicate* evaluates to `true`.

-* Can be used only in context of aggregation inside [summarize](summarizeoperator.md)
+Can only be used only in context of aggregation inside [summarize](summarizeoperator.md).

-See also - [count()](count-aggfunction.md) function, which counts rows without predicate expression.

 ## Syntax